abhinavtyagi5/EcommerceTRIALwebsite-Sneakers-/README.md

 # EcommerceTRIALwebsite-Sneakers-
-This is an E-commerce Sneaker Website made using HTML5, CSS3, Bootstrap v4.6
+This is an E-commerce Sneaker Website made using HTML5 & CSS3

+I have used Google images & have described them using...
+i) Product Description
+ii) Product Price
+iii) Product alt tags & title tags (Best SEO practices for Google & web/mobile UX)